Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Some PC users have reported encountering the Sims 4 error code 0, which has caused them real frustration.

 - Certain features in your antivirus can lead to this type of error, so it's recommended that you check your security solution.

 - Using a dedicated tool to scan your registry and quickly remove any corrupted entries can help in this matter.

 Playing The Sims 4 requires much work, time, and dedication.
 This real-life simulation challenges players to involve their characters in various activities and build long-lasting relationships with other Sims.

 After investing so much energy and time into the game, the last thing that players want is to encounter save issues.
-Not being able to save your progress after playing The Sims 4 for hours on end is a true nightmare.
+Not being able to save your progress after playing The Sims 4 for hours is a true nightmare.

 Everytime when I play I click “Save” it saves I go off.
 But when I want to play again my saved family or saved progress isn’t there.
 Everything I made is gone and it happened around 10 times, sometimes it saves and I can continue on the families for like 2 or 3 times but then after 2 or 3 times they’re gone once again. […] Nothing seem to work for me.

 Why am I getting Sims 4 error code 0?

 The Sims 4 game failed to save error code 0 prohibits users on PC from saving their game progress.
 In most cases, it is brought on by an invalid auto save.

 Sims 4 is a great game, but many users reported that they could not save their progress.
 This can be a big issue, and speaking of saving issues, here are some problems that users reported: